AmadeusW/amadeusw.github.io/content/tech/setup/git.md

 # Prompt summary

-On Windows, I use [PoshGit](https://github.com/dahlbyk/posh-git?tab=readme-ov-file#installation) to show status summary in the prompt
+On Windows, I use [PoshGit](https://github.com/dahlbyk/posh-git?tab=readme-ov-file#installation) to show status summary in the prompt and - most importantly - provide tab-completion.

 # Tips